Brunswick Stew

 • Meats in Brunswick Stew: Pulled pork is a common ingredient, but other meats, such as chicken and ground beef or beef brisket, are also excellent choices.

-• Slow cooker method: If you don’t want to use the Instant Pot, cook the pork in the slow cooker.
+• Slow cooker method: If you don’t want to use the Instant Pot, you can make slow cooker pulled pork instead.
 Secure the lid and cook on High for 5 to 6 hours or on Low for 8 to 10 hours or until the pork is tender and easily falls apart with a fork.

 • Brown the pork.
 Browning the meat gives it a deeper flavor.

-• Be choosy with BBQ sauce.
+• Be choosy with barbecue sauce.
 The BBQ sauce that goes into this stew will impact the overall flavor.
 So make sure you pick one you really like.
+I love my homemade BBQ sauce in this recipe.

 • Adjust the sweetness.
 Variations of this recipe call for brown sugar.
 I skip it because I find that the sweetness from the BBQ sauce is enough, but if you want a sweeter stew, add a little brown sugar to taste.